 Massachusetts born Tochi Onyebuchi is a Yale, NYU Tische, and Columbia graduate who has dabbled in the worlds of tech, criminal justice, and immigration law.
-This vast range of experience and education is on full display in his short science fiction stories Black Enough: Stories of Being Young & Black in America.
-Most recently he he published his most anticipated book thus far Riot Baby a short but intense book about a boy who was born during the Rodney King riots and his sister who discovers her immense power.
+His vast range of experience and education is on full display in the short science fiction stories Black Enough: Stories of Being Young & Black in America.
+Most recently he published his most anticipated book thus far — Riot Baby — a short but intense book about a boy who was born during the Rodney King riots, and his sister who discovers her immense power.

 Tomi Adeyemi, author of Children of Blood and Bone

 Tomi Adeyemi is a Nigerian-American novelist who earned a seven-figure contract deal for her 2018 debut novel, Children of Blood and Bone.
 If that wasn’t impressive enough, she landed her book deal at just 24 years old.
 The book itself blends Nigerian culture with magical realism and includes Yoruba gods.
 One of the reasons she felt compelled to write the novel was because of the backlash of the Black characters in the Hunger Games.
 She wanted to make a book so good that “even racists would want to read it.”

 Angie Thomas, author of The Hate You Give